swelljoe/swelljoe.com/content/post/travis-ci-for-bash-or-posix-shell.md

 }
 ```

-I'm not going to go into too much detail about what this is doing, but it's a useful little script if using the above testing micro-framework.
-Perhaps most importantly for now, is that it's small enough to bundle with all of my scripts and shell libraries, since the total testing infrastructure only requires two small scripts.
-No need to make a package or add extra dependencies to the Travis CI configuration.
+I'm not going to go into detail about what this is doing, but it's a useful little script if using the above testing micro-framework.
+Perhaps most importantly, for now, is that it's small enough to bundle with all of my scripts and shell libraries, since the total testing infrastructure only requires two small scripts.
+So, there's no need to make a package or add extra dependencies to the Travis CI configuration.

 Ideally this would output something compatible with Devel::Cover or be able to export to Coveralls or similar test coverage tools.
 But, for my purposes, I've spent an afternoon on the problem of "we need better testing tools for our shell scripts", and there are many other projects demanding my time, so I'm gonna call it done for now.